JesusFilm/core/apps/docs/docs/05-team/06-making-a-career/setting-goals.md

 **KR:** Generate 2 pages for variable naming patterns for Core

-Perdoo has delivered once more by providing additional **[examples](https://support.perdoo.com/en/articles/4350812-product-engineering-it-okr-kpi-examples)** for us to use as guides or to assist us understand how to write our OKR.
+Perdoo has delivered once more by providing additional **[examples](https://support.perdoo.com/en/articles/4350812-product-engineering-it-okr-kpi-examples)** for us to use as guides or to assist us understand how to write our OKRs.

 Writing out our goals helps to better guide, inspire, and push us.
 Let's continue to run this race well together and work towards the things that really count.